Includes one complimentary Continuing Education (CE) credit.

 Participants in this webinar will be able to:

-Lakelyn Hogan, PhD, is a gerontologist and caregiver advocate at Home Instead.
-She educates professionals in aging, families and communities on the unique challenges that older adults face and the resources available to help them thrive.
-Hogan has worked in the private and public sectors of senior care services and has spoken at national and international conferences on caregiving and aging, plus serves as a resource to the media.
-She is a board member of the National Alliance for Caregiving, board chair for the Dreamweaver Foundation and vice chair of the Alzheimer’s Association’s Dementia Care Provider Roundtable.
+Lakelyn Hogan Eichenberger, PhD, serves as gerontologist and caregiving advocate at the global headquarters of Home Instead.
+Hogan Eichenberger educates professionals in aging, families and communities on the unique challenges older adults face and the resources available to help them thrive.
+She also serves as a board member of the National Alliance for Caregiving, board chair for the Dreamweaver Foundation and chair of the Alzheimer’s Association’s Dementia Care Provider Roundtable.